Vlastimil Hort

-Vlastimil Hort (12 January 1944 – 12 May 2025) was a Czech and German chess grandmaster.
+Vlastimil Hort (12 January 1944 – 12 May 2025) was a Czechoslovak and German chess grandmaster.
 During the 1960s and 1970s he was one of the world's strongest players and reached the 1977–78 Candidates Tournament for the World Chess Championship, but never qualified for a competition for the actual title.

 Hort was a citizen of Czechoslovakia for the first part of his chess career.
 He achieved the Grandmaster title in 1965.
 He won a number of major international tournaments (Hastings 1967–68, Skopje 1969, etc.) and national championships (1970, 1971, 1972, 1975, and 1977).
-He gained recognition as one of the strongest non-Soviet players in the world, which led to him being a representative of the "World" team in the great "USSR vs. Rest of the World" match of 1970, where he occupied fourth board and had an undefeated +1 score against the Soviet Grandmaster Lev Polugaevsky—in some respects his greatest result.
+He gained recognition as one of the strongest non-Soviet players in the world, which led to him being a representative of the "World" team in the great "USSR vs. Rest of the World" match of 1970, where he occupied fourth board and had an undefeated +1 score against the Soviet grandmaster Lev Polugaevsky—in some respects his greatest result.
 He defected to the West in 1985, moving to West Germany and winning the national championship of his new homeland in 1987, 1989, and 1991.